Business Admin Major: Finance

 As a part of the program, students learn Tableau, how to perform complex modeling in Excel, and complete the Bloomberg Market Concepts (BMC) Certification, which certifies their skills with Bloomberg terminal technology, the world leader in financial and data services and gives them a competitive advantage.

 Business administration is a screened major.
-Students are admitted to the business administration major (BUAD) only after successfully completing a set of required courses with an average GPA of 2.7 or higher in those courses and an overall GPA of 2.0 or higher.
+Students are admitted to the business administration major (BUAD) only after successfully completing a set of required courses with a C or higher in each of those courses and an overall TU GPA of 2.0 or higher.
 See all admission requirements.

 View degree requirements and course descriptions in the Undergraduate Catalog.